mwakazi-dev/analytical-dashboard/README.md

 ## Storybook

-To view and test UI components in isolation:
+To develop and test UI components in isolation:

 ```sh
 npm run storybook